-Local Control Accountability Plan (LCAP)
+Local Control Accountability Plan (LCAP) GENERAL BACKGROUND INFORMATION

-The acronym, LCAP, stands for Local Control and Accountability Plan.
 The LCAP is a critical part of California’s Local Control Funding Formula (LCFF).
 It is a three-year, district-level plan that is updated annually.
 The LCAP describes our school district’s key goals for students as well as the specific actions (with expenditures) that we, as a district, plan to take to achieve those goals, as well as the metrics we used to measure the progress we are making.

 The LCAP addresses the needs of all students, including specific student groups.
 However, the Plan is required to address how we plan on serving and supporting English Learners, foster youth, and socioeconomically disadvantage students.
 In the LCAP, these groups are referred to as “targeted subgroups.”